 15. Termination

-Either party may terminate this Agreement on sixty days' notice in writing to the other party.
+Either party may terminate this Agreement on thirty days' notice in writing to the other party specifying the date of termination.
 If the Customer gives notice of termination, it must provide full details of the persons to whom Chase must deliver Securities and cash.
 If Chase gives notice of termination, then the Customer must, within sixty days, notify Chase of details of its new custodian, failing which Chase may elect (at any time after the sixty day notice period) either to retain the Securities and cash until such details are given, continuing to charge fees due, or deliver the Securities and cash to the Customer.
 Chase shall in any event be entitled to deduct any amounts owing to it prior to delivery of the Securities and cash (and, accordingly, Chase shall be entitled to sell Securities and apply the sale proceeds in satisfaction of amounts owing to it).
 Termination shall not affect any of the liabilities either party owes to the other arising under this Agreement prior to such termination.

 16. Miscellaneous